Product

 Written by Stephen Miller

-Since the October prices came out, there have been a variety of speculative opinions on what the November looks like from several sources SMU regularly contacts.
+Since the October prices came out, there have been a variety of speculative opinions from several sources that SMU regularly contacts on what November looks like.

-One source says it depends on demand.
-Another source said it depends on supply.
-Yet still another source said it depends on export.
+One source said it depends on demand.
+Another said it depends on supply.
+A third source said it depends on exports.
 And, finally, a fourth source said it depends on the weather.

 Well, with all these factors, let’s examine each to see how they could affect the market.